Sony WF-1000XM4 vs WF-1000XM3: which are better?

 Sony WF-1000XM4 vs WF-1000XM3: call quality

-The WF-1000XM4 combine Precise Voice Pickup technology, beam forming and a bone conduction sensor to try and ensure phone calls are clear, focused, and that outside noise is kept to a minimum.
-They even boast Automatic Wind Noise Reduction helps to which helps give calls an extra level of clarity for the person on the other end of the line.
+The WF-1000XM4 combine Precise Voice Pickup technology, beam-forming and a bone conduction sensor to try and ensure phone calls are clear, focused, and that outside noise is kept to a minimum.
+They even boast Automatic Wind Noise Reduction, which helps give calls an extra level of clarity for the person on the other end of the line.

 The WF-1000XM3 aren't terrible when it comes to answering phone calls, but they are affected more by external noise, especially wind.
 If you think you're going to be using them a lot for work calls as well as commuting and leisure activities, we'd opt for the new model.